lewishowles/components/src/components/content/combo-box/combo-box.md

 - type: `array`
 - default: `[]`

 The results to display, already matched and ordered by the caller.
 Each item is rendered through the default slot and emitted as-is when chosen.
-Results may be merged from several sources without their IDs needing to be unique — each is tracked by its position in the list.
+Results may be merged from several sources without their IDs needing to be unique; each is tracked by its position in the list.

 ### `loading`